CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **ID (PK)**\
 Data Type: INTEGER\
 Description: ID is the primary key for the company entity.
 Each company will have a unique ID that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one industry
+The ID is unique and each ID can only describe one industry.

 **industry_id (FK)**\
 Data Type: INTEGER\
 Description: industry_id refers to the industry that the company is a part of.
 This value can be used to join the company table with the industry table.\
 Maximum: M-1.
 Although industry_id is 1-1, multiple companies can be in the same industry (have the same industry_id).
-Each company can only have one industry_id
+Each company can only have one industry_id.

 **company_name**\
 Data Type: VARCHAR(50)\